webplatform/docs/svg/elements/filter/index.md

 </syntaxhighlight>

-The <code>filter</code> element defines the position, dimensions, resolution, and units for a graphics effect.
+The <code>filter</code> element may optionally define the position, dimensions, resolution, and units for the output of a filter effect.
+The position and dimensions of a filter may be specified using the following properties: x, y, width, height.
+The default values for these properties are *not intuitive* and are:

+* x: -10%
+* y: -10%
+*width: 120%
+*height: 120%

+This has the effect that, by default, the output of a filter paints onto the screen with a 10% overflow relative to the input element.

 It is currently (Fall 2012) contemplated that in the future, SVG filters can be referenced via a [CSS Filter] and used to apply advanced effects to HTML elements.